A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

 \subsubsection{Version Space and Expected Error Reduction:}

 A theoretically more substantiated approach to basing the acquisition function on heuristics is to query data that provably reduces the expected error.
-Clearly, this is beyond the current understanding of deep neural networks, but has been shown to be feasible in the context of parametric models such as Gaussian mixture models \cite{Cohn1996} or naive Bayes \cite{Roy2001}.
-These works use the concept of a version space \cite{Mitchell1982}, i.e. the consistent set of hypotheses that separate the data in the induced feature space.
-An appropriate active learning strategy is to sequentially and monotonically reduce the size of this version space.
-In models such as SVMs for binary classification this is intuitively explained based on the margins \cite{Tong2001}, where new points are chosen according to hyperplanes that maximize the restriction with respect to the set of possible hyperplanes for correct classification.
-The latter was later extended to a multi-class SVM based approach \cite{Joshi2009}, however still based on multiple binary classifiers.
-This allowed for theoretical guarantees on sample complexity and necessary amount of queries to be analyzed with respect to these binary classification problems with linear decision boundary in the context of greedy active learning strategies \cite{Dasgupta2005}.
-Whereas "learning active learning from data" \cite{Konyushkova2017} provides a recent effort to train a meta-learning based regressor to predict expected error reduction for binary classification using random forests, the idea has not been adapted to deep neural networks yet.
+Clearly, such proof is beyond the current understanding of deep neural networks, but has been shown to be feasible in the context of parametric models such as Gaussian mixture models \citep{Cohn1996} or naive Bayes \citep{Roy2001}.
+These works use the formal concept of a version space \citep{Mitchell1982}.
+At the example of classification, its respective definition is the set of all hypotheses that are consistent with the observed data in achieving a possible separation in the induced feature space.
+An appropriate active learning strategy is to sequentially and monotonically reduce the size of this version space, i.e. shrink the amount of conceivable hypotheses.
+In models such as SVMs for binary classification this can intuitively be explained based on the margins \citep{Tong2001}.
+Here, new points are chosen according to hyperplanes that maximize the restriction with respect to the set of possible hyperplanes for correct classification.
+The latter was later extended to a multi-class SVM based approach \citep{Joshi2009}, however still based on multiple binary classifiers.
+Above efforts allowed for theoretical guarantees on sample complexity and necessary amount of queries to be analyzed with respect to these binary classification problems with linear decision boundary in the context of greedy active learning strategies \citep{Dasgupta2005}.
+Whereas ``learning active learning from data'' \citep{Konyushkova2017} provides a recent effort to train a meta-learning based regressor to predict expected error reduction for binary classification using random forests, the idea is yet to be broadly adapted to deep neural networks.
+First efforts at scale based on approximations to expected model output changes are presented in \cite{Kaeding2016b,Kaeding2016a}.